-Search the Strategic Stone Study Database
+The Strategic Stone Study Database

 Strategic Stone Study

 England's rich architectural heritage owes much to the great variety of stones used in buildings and other structures.
-Stone buildings reflect local geology, imparting local distinctiveness to historic towns, villages and rural landscapes.
+Stone buildings commonly reflect the local geology, imparting local distinctiveness to historic towns, villages and rural landscapes.
 Stone is the major building material in many of the half-a-million listed buildings and 9,500 conservation areas in England.

 What is the Study?